itsmebipul00/JS-notes/README.md

 Closures
 // 1) Closures are a property of JavaScript functions
 // 2) Call function in different scope than where function was original defined
-// 3) Closures helps preserves values
+// 3) Closures helps preserves values private variables..etc

 https://onecompiler.com/javascript/3xzdjeyju